 Food rescue is a proven solution, but our current volumes are just the tip of the iceberg.
 Only 0.2% of Australia's surplus food is donated - the bulk goes to landfill.
 Food rescue operations are currently focused on retail collection and mainly in major metropolitan areas.
-There are huge opportunities to rescue greater volumes of food across the supply chain, and closer to the source across Australia.
+There are huge opportunities to rescue greater volumes of food across the supply chain, and closer to the source across all regions of NSW.